MaddHub-Official/Tumblr-Unfiltered/README.md

 ## About <a name = "about"></a>

-A simple CSS tweak for Tumblr media that automatically hides the mature content community-label-cover on images and videos that are tagged: #mature
+A Tumblr tweak/mod userscript for media items that are tagged for mature audiences that will hide the annoying mature content warnings and buttons.

 ## Getting Started <a name = "getting_started"></a>